My new cookbook Big Vegan Flavor is now available!

 1. Preheat the oven to 300°F/150°C. Place the whole, unpeeled bananas on a parchment-lined baking sheet.
 Bake for 15 to 35 minutes, or until the skins turn black all over.
 If they’re already somewhat ripe, stick to the lower range.

-2. Strain the bananas over a strainer to get rid of excess moisture, as less ripe, baked bananas will have more moisture.
+2. Strain the bananas over a fine-mesh sieve to get rid of excess moisture, as less ripe, baked bananas will have more moisture, which can weigh down the bread.

 Can I use this recipe to make banana bread muffins?